Cognitive flexibility activities are an essential part of a child’s development and education.

 1. Card games

 Matching numbers and suits with playing cards is an easy to way to promote cognitive flexibility.
 These games also improve attention span, inhibition, and rapid response.
+Here is a Kinedu activity to foster your child’s awareness, mindfulness and cognitive flexibility:

 2. Guessing games and riddles